 6.2 The Client grants the Supplier a fully paid-up, non-exclusive, royalty-free, non-transferable licence to copy and modify any materials provided by the Client to the Supplier for the term of the Contract for the purpose of providing the Services to the Client.

-(c) does not let the Indemnifying Party at its request any own expense have the conduct of or settle all negotiations and litigation arising from the IPR Claim;
+c) does not let the Indemnifying Party at its request and own expense, have the conduct of or settle all negotiations and litigation arising from the IPR Claim;

-(d) does not, at the Indemnifying Party’s request and own expense, give the Indemnified Party all reasonable assistance in the circumstances described above.
+d) does not, at the Indemnifying Party’s request and own expense, give the Indemnified Party all reasonable assistance in the circumstances described above; or

 7. DATA PROTECTION AND DATA PROCESSING